Governance of the Canada Energy Regulator – Mandate, Roles and Responsibilities

 The document will be posted on the CER public website and otherwise made available to members of the public on request.
 This document will be reviewed no less than every three years by the Board and updated as may be required.

-Wherever the terms “Regulator” or “CER” are used in this document, it refers to the CER in its entirety, including its governance structure.
+Wherever the terms “Regulator” or “CER” are used in this document, it refers to the CER in its entirety.

 This document must be understood in the broader context of the legal framework applicable to the CER, as well as the CER’s role within the Government of Canada, of which it is part.
 This document is not intended to and does not interfere with the CER's exercise of its legislated mandate, including the independence of the Commission when acting in its adjudicative capacity.